Monterosso beach - one of the best places to stay when visiting Cinque Terre with kids

 Best Time To Visit Cinque Terre

 The best time to visit Cinque Terre depends on what kind of experience you’re looking for.
-If you want warm weather and lively villages, summer is the peak season.
+If you want hot weather, lively villages and swimming in the sea, summer is when to go.
 If you prefer quieter streets and a more relaxed vibe, spring and fall are your best bet.

-I visited in August for my 3 days in Cinque Terre, and let me tell you—it was hot.
+I visited in August for my 3 days in Cinque Terre, and it was hot.
 Like, so hot that my shirt was completely soaked after a morning hike from Monterosso to Vernazza.

 Plus, during lunchtime, the villages were packed with tourists.
 It was still an amazing trip, but if I could do it again, I’d visit in spring or fall when the weather is cooler and the crowds are thinner.

-Shoulder season (spring and fall) is the sweet spot.
-The weather is pleasant, and the villages will feel alive without being overwhelming.
+Shoulder season, spring and fall, is that sweet spot where the weather is pleasant and the villages will feel alive without being overwhelming.

-Restaurants and attractions are open, but you won’t have to battle massive crowds for a seat at dinner.
-Just keep in mind that many restaurants and shops shut down in the off-season (November 1 to mid to late March).
+Restaurants and attractions are also open, but you won’t have to battle massive crowds for a seat at dinner.
+Just keep in mind that many restaurants and shops shut down in the off-season between November 1 and mid to late March.

-If you don’t mind a quieter visit and just want to soak in the scenery, winter could be a great time to go too.
-Just don’t expect to have many dining options.
+If you don’t mind a quieter visit and just want to take in the scenery, winter would be a great time to go too.
+Don’t expect to have many dining options, though.
+A bonus is that the trails are still open and free!

 How To Get To Cinque Terre

-Getting to Cinque Terre takes a little planning, but once you’re there, getting around is easy.
-The best way to travel between the five villages is by train.
-Trust me, you do not want to drive.
+Getting to Cinque Terre takes a little planning, but once you’re there, getting around is quite easy.
+The best way to travel between the five villages is by train and the worst is by car.

 By Air